Vasuki-84/e-Commerce_Website/README.md

 # Shoes Ecommerce Website

-An elegant and responsive **e-commerce website that showcases shoes**, built with  HTML, CSS, Booystrap ,JavaScript.
+An elegant and responsive **e-commerce website that showcases shoes**, built with  HTML, CSS, Bootstrap ,JavaScript.

 ---